,

 Program Highlights

-• Human-centred, practice-oriented learning connecting environment, society, culture and development.
+• Human-centred, practice-oriented learning connecting environment, society, culture, and sustainable development

-• Strong focus on Himalayan ecosystems, livelihoods, migration and climate vulnerability.
+• Strong focus on Himalayan ecosystems, climate vulnerability, migration, and livelihood transitions

-• Multidisciplinary exposure from social sciences, law, management, design and health sciences.
+• Multidisciplinary exposure across social sciences, public policy, law, management, design, and health sciences

-• Training in writing, qualitative research, communication, policy analysis and basic data interpretation.
+• Training in qualitative research, policy analysis, sustainability communication, and environmental assessment

-• Applied projects on environmental audits, sustainability behaviour, resource use, and community dynamics.
+• Applied projects focused on environmental audits, sustainability behaviour, community resilience, and resource management

-• Curriculum aligned with emerging needs in environmental and development roles across sectors.
+• Curriculum aligned with emerging sustainability careers across public, private, research, and development sectors

-• Rising demand for environmental communication, community engagement and behavioural change professionals.
+• Rising demand for professionals skilled in sustainability reporting, ESG implementation, environmental communication, and stakeholder engagement

 Career Opportunities